 The Netherlands is a small enough country with charming people who prefer to ride bicycles over cars.
 If news articles are to be believed, they are working towards removing all diesel and petrol cars over the next decade.
 How revolutionary is that!

 Amsterdam is one of the most visited cities in the world.
-Any backpacker, enthusiastic traveller, tourist, or a first timer to Europe is more than likely to have Amsterdam on their itinerary.
-No trip to Europe is complete unless you have been to Amsterdam.
+Any backpacker, enthusiastic traveller, tourist, or a first-timer to Europe is more than likely to have Amsterdam on their itinerary.
+Whether it is about discovering Amsterdam in a day, a weekend, or a week, no trip to Europe is complete unless you have been to Amsterdam.

 What can you expect when in Amsterdam?